-These issues are unlikely - most beds provide gentle heating and are unlikely to get too hot - but it's important to check.
+These issues are unlikely - most beds provide gentle heating and are unlikely to get too hot - but it's important to check your dog is safe.

-IMPORTANT: If your dog often destroys his bed, either via chewing or digging, I don't recommend an electric mat.
+IMPORTANT: If your pup often destroys his dog beds, either via chewing or digging, I don't recommend an electric mat.
 Most electric beds are not chew proof and may cause a safety hazard if ripped apart.

 Dog beds get dirty.
 Fast!

 For this reason, look for heated mats with a machine washable cover and easy-to-remove heating element.
 These are fast to clean when they inevitably get covered in mud, dirt and hair.